GetTerminus/convox-off-cluster-builder/README.md

 ```

 ## Define these "Secrets" from the drone UI (Hamburger Menu -> Secrets)
-These settings will need to be provided by the SRE team
+**These settings will need to be provided by a member of the SRE team**
   * ninja_aws_account
   * ninja_aws_access_key_id
   * ninja_aws_secret_access_key